 - Remember, complimenting is key.
 Pretty much every guy is going to feel insecure shopping for new clothes, especially if his style needs some work.
 It’s going to take time and there will be resistance.
 It’s your job here to keep things upbeat and help him recognize how great he looks in his new duds.
 And keep the compliments coming even after you leave the dressing room — the next time he wears the new things, notice and say something!

 - Quality over quantity.
 It’s tough for men to spend money on clothes, but remind them if they purchase classic pieces and spend a little extra on them, they won’t have to do this again for like 10 more years!
 Ha!

-Obviously I’m not a marriage counselor, ha!
+Obviously I’m not a marriage counselor!
 But hopefully these tips help as you dive into shopping with and for your man.

 Here are the wardrobe essentials every man should own

 - Jeans.
 A slim cut pair in medium or dark rinse is super versatile and universally flattering.
 Also, remember that the length of the pants is important!
 If they’re bunching up around their shoes, they’re too long.
 They should hit about an inch above the top of the sole of their shoes.
-My husband’s favorite brand is AG because they have a slim fit without feeling too skinny, and THESE ONES get great reviews.
+Your local tailor will help you with length, if you’re not sure.
+Or if you buy at a department store, they’ll often tailor for free with your purchase.
+My husband’s favorite brand is AG in the “graduate” style because they have a slim fit without feeling too skinny.
+THESE ONES come in lots of different washes.

 - Chinos.
 A slim cut pair in dark tan, gray, or navy blue is super versatile and can be worn with a polo if he works in a casual office, and can also be worn with sandals or sneakers and a tee on the weekends.
 My brother recommended THESE ONES and they get great reviews.